hypercerts-org/hypercerts/docs/docs/faq.md

 ### How do I get Goerli (testnet) ETH?

 Alchemy has a popular [Goerli Faucet](https://goerlifaucet.com/) that provides 0.2 ETH per day to registered users.

-### How do I create a hypercert?

-We've created a step-by-step guide in the documents, which you can find [here](minting-guide/minting-guide-start).

-### How do I create a hypercert from a multisig?

-If you are creating a hypercert on Optimism, then you will need an Optimism-based multisig.
-(Unfortunately, Safe wallets created on Ethereum won't work on Optimism.)

-### How do I claim a hypercert?
-Can I claim all of the ones I’m eligible for at once?

-After you connect your wallet, you will see a dashboard of hypercerts that you can claim.
-You can either claim them individually or in a batch transaction.
-Note that if you perform the batch transaction you will automatically claim _all_ hypercerts you are allow-listed for.
-(You still pay a gas fee for each claim, however.)
-If you don't want to claim _all_ at once, then you should claim them one-by-one.

-### What token standard do Hypercerts utilize?

-The interface supports both ERC-1155s and 721s.
-Our current implementation makes use of [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) (a semi-fungible token).

-### What are the required fields to generate a hypercert?

-There are six required fields:

-1. Set of contributors: An ordered list of all contributors, who claim to do or have done the work described by this hypercert.
-2. Scope of work: A conjunction of potentially-negated work scope tags, where an empty string means “all”.
-3. Time of work: A date range, from the start to the end of the work being claimed by this hypercert.
-4. Scope of impact: A conjunction of potentially-negated impact scope tags, where an empty string means “all”.
-5. Time of impact: Date ranges from the start to the end of the impact.
-6. Rights of the owners: An unordered list of usage rights tags, which define the rights of the owners of this hypercert over the work being claimed by this hypercert.

-Hypercerts also need a name and description.

 ### How much gas will it cost to create or claim a hypercert?